Exploring Body Condition Scoring with Amanda Evans

 From there, the other thing that you’re going to probably want to do is feel for their ribs.
 I say this because animals–dogs and cats–they have varying amounts of fur on them, so what I do is I get down on the ground with the animal, and I feel for their rib cage.

 You basically should be able to feel their ribs as clearly as you can feel the bones in the back of your hand.
 You don’t want to feel the ribs jutting out, but you want to be able to at least feel that their ribs are there.
 If they’re so underweight that their ribs are really obvious, they’re under a three.
-And if their ribs are so covered with fat that you can barely feel them or can’t feel them at all, that’s how you know they’re a three over at that point.
+And if their ribs are so covered with fat that you can barely feel them or can’t feel them at all, that’s how you know they’re over a three at that point.

 MB: What if I don’t feel comfortable assessing body condition on my own?